LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 }
 ```

-And finally exposing store variables to allow access them outside of store.
+And finally exposing store variables to allow access to them outside of the store.

 ```js
 return { login, logout, check, destroyTokenAndRedirectTo };